Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-external-credentials.md

 ### Updating the Credential resource

-After encrypting any sensitive data, the custom handling will make the following updates to the Credential resource.
+After encrypting any sensitive data, the custom handling makes the following updates to the Credential resource.

 1. Update the base resource with a new finalizer.
     * A finalizer is a way to tell Marketplace to not immediately remove a resource on delete.
-In this case the finalizer will allow the custom credential handling to cleanup anything it needs to when the Credential resouce is deleted.
+In this case, the finalizer will allow the custom credential handling to do a cleanup when the Credential resouce is deleted.
-2. Update the data sub-resource with the provisioned data, inclduing the encrypted and base64 encoded data
+2. Update the data sub-resource with the provisioned data, inclduing the encrypted and base64 encoded data.
-3. Update the state sub-resource marking the credential as "active"
+3. Update the state sub-resource marking the credential as "active."
-4. Add any data needed for updating or removing the credential in a custom sub-resource
+4. Add any data needed for updating or removing the credential in a custom sub-resource.
-5. Finally update the status sub-resource marking the credential as Success
+5. Finally, update the status sub-resource marking the credential as "Success."

 Below is an example of a Credential resource with the finalizer, encrypted data, custom sub-resource, and updated status added.
-Simply update the Credential resource like below using the API.
+Simply update the Credential resource, as below, using the API.
 This includes a PUT call on the base resource and each of the sub-resource URLs.

 {{< alert title="Note" color="primary" >}}
 The last API call made must *always* be the status sub-resource